D4LI3N/SensingMachine/README.md

 **SensingMachine** is an Arduino Uno MCU-based simulation of a group of simulated sensors.

 # Project Features
-- ultrasonic sensor
+✔️ ultrasonic sensor

-- sound detector/sensor
+✔️ sound detector/sensor

-- LM35 sensor
+✔️ Temperature sensor

 # Operation